 Related Blogs By Steve @CoachStation

-Managers who are often challenged by expectations of meeting and exceeding goals; achieving KPI’s; leading teams and many other aspects of creating and sustaining successful business.
+Managers are often challenged by expectations of meeting and exceeding goals; achieving KPI’s; leading teams and many other aspects of creating and sustaining successful business.
 Consistently, evidence and research suggests that the biggest challenge for managers is leading and influencing people.
 Influencing others is core to the leadership component of the role and the single greatest influence on achieving team/business goals and outcomes.

 Yet, genuinely leading team members and employees remains something that is often feared and somewhat avoided.